-This web text has illustrated how the integration of the regional, nation or local road safety strategy into other policy areas bring benefits.
-Joint objectives can be elaborated through cooperation between different areas of work in the public and private realm.
+This web text has illustrated how the integration of the regional, nation or local road safety strategy into other policy areas can bring benefits.
+Joint objectives can be elaborated through co-operation between different areas of work in the public and private realm.
 This can be to the benefit of saving lives and reducing risk on Europe's roads.
 Integration of road safety into a broader range of policy areas need not to be an ad hoc process if the right mechanisms can be introduced.
-Conflicts, however, can arise, However with strong leadership of one agency on behalf of government to orchestra activity and by exchanging ideas and entering into dialogue with the many partners in different sectors, these can be identified early and avoided or a compromise can be found.
+Conflicts, however, can arise, with strong leadership of one agency on behalf of government to orchestra activity and by exchanging ideas and entering into dialogue with the many partners in different sectors, these can be identified early and avoided or a compromise can be found.
 The potential for finding synergies is broad and stretches beyond obvious areas for integration such as employment policy, health and environment.
 At the same time, that there is more scope to expand areas of common work to reach joint goals.
+Indeed, integration of road safety into the broader sustainable development agenda is becoming a political and policy imperative, especially in the planning and management of cities facing the challenges of growing population and scarce resources.
 Integration should be an ongoing process which should be monitored and revised within a spirit of dialogue between representatives of different policy areas.